mediamonks/s3-batch-upload/README.md

   cli.js ... -a "max-age=300"                                  Set cache-control for all files
   cli.js ... -a '{ "**/*.json": "max-age=300", "**/*.*":       Upload files from a local folder to a s3 bucket path
   "max-age=3600" }'
-  cli.js -d ...
+  cli.js ... -g "*" --go.nodir true --go.dot true               Upload files from a local folder (including files with or without extension and .dot files) cli.js -d ...
 Dry run upload

 for more information about AWS authentication, please visit